GVR Report cover South East Asia Telehealth Market Size, Share & Trends Report

 • Format: Electronic (PDF)

-• Historical Range: 2016 - 2019
+• Historical Range: 2018 - 2021

 • Industry: Healthcare

 For instance, in April 2021, DOC2US, a telehealth provider in Malaysia, partnered with AIA Malaysia for providing virtual assistance through the AIA app.
 The AIA app users can use DOC2US services such as text messaging or video consultations with healthcare professionals.
 This partnership is expected to help DOC2US expand its consumer base.
 Telehealth services enhance access to healthcare through telephonic/video consultation and enable the communication between the healthcare provider and patients in remote locations, thereby eliminating the need to visit healthcare facilities and reducing unnecessary costs.
+For instance, in April 2021, Prudential Life Assurance Public Company Limited announced their partnership with MyDoc in order to launch telemedicine & online consultation services to Thai people on Pulse by Prudential app.
+This will allow Pulse users access to video consultations, obtaining electronic prescriptions and certifications.

-The ongoing Covid-19 pandemic has burdened global healthcare systems and is anticipated to drive the demand for telehealth services.
+The Covid-19 pandemic has burdened global healthcare systems and is anticipated to drive the demand for telehealth services.
 Owing to lockdowns and movement restrictions, patients shifted their focus to telemedicine amidst the fear of contracting the virus by visiting the healthcare facility.
-Insurance companies and key players are collaborating to provide a free consultation to their customers.
+Insurance companies and key players collaborated to provide a free consultation to their customers.
 Due to the pandemic-induced travel restrictions, several telehealth firms witnessed a surge in demand for their services.
 For instance, Haldoc recorded a ten-fold increase in the number of active users in 2020 in Indonesia.

-Furthermore, to reduce strain on the overburdened healthcare systems regional governments are announcing initiatives to promote telehealth services.
+Furthermore, to reduce strain on the overburdened healthcare systems regional governments announced initiatives to promote telehealth services.
 For instance, the government of Indonesia announced that patients with mild symptoms of COVID-19 should be treated via telehealth.
 Ministry of Information and Communications and Ministry of Health implemented a telemedicine program in Vietnam in April 2020, for virtual examination and treatment of COVID-19 patients.
 The increasing number of market players are venturing into the telemedicine space to cater to the growing demand.
 For instance, In April 2020, AIA Thailand launched Virtual COVID-19 Clinic in collaboration with SAMITIVEJ and True Digital Group, to provide free COVID-19 consultations.

-Furthermore, mergers and acquisitions, partnerships, and collaborative agreements are some of the crucial initiatives being undertaken by key players, which are expected to propel the growth of the market for telehealth in South East Asia.
+Furthermore, mergers and acquisitions, partnerships, and collaborative agreements are some of the crucial initiatives being undertaken by key players, which are expected to propel the growth of the market for telehealth in Southeast Asia.
 For instance, in July 2020, Oncoshot announced its partnership with MyDoc to provide access to second opinions to cancer patients, from leading oncologists.
 The company will direct its patients from within its network to Oncoshot’s specialist telemedicine platform, which offers remote medical advice through highly qualified oncologists as well as clinical trial matching solutions.

 Service Type Insights